SoftCircuits/ExpressionEvaluator/README.md

 ## Additional Information

-This code was based on the article [A C# Expression Evaluator](http://www.blackbeltcoder.com/Articles/algorithms/a-c-expression-evaluator) article on Black Belt Coder.
+This code was derived from the article [A C# Expression Evaluator](http://www.blackbeltcoder.com/Articles/algorithms/a-c-expression-evaluator).